tbspedia/tbpedia-translator/README.md

 Click the book icon in the ribbon or run **"Open glossary"** to browse active terms, aliases, matching modes, and translations.
 Use the refresh button after changing `glossary.json`.

+Don't manually edit and add the glossary.json file because the glossary will be updated from the Github site.
+You can email to editor@tbpedia.org for feedback and recommendation of new glossary
 ---

 ## Settings